 NEON SOCIETY is the collected creative work of Keith Doyle.
 Spanning advertising, branding and visual design, for leading brands, agencies and personal endeavours.

 I am always open to new commercial projects and art collaborations.

 Thank you for looking.

 Digital is all very well, but sometimes it's a real joy to work with practical props and models, especially when we're talking about something as sensuous and textured as chocolate.
-The set and model making was built by London's Rachel Thomas, the photography by Amsterdam's Marcel Christ and it's nice that the poster got featured on “It's Nice That...”
+The set and model making was built by London's Rachel Thomas, the photography by Amsterdam's Marcel Christ and it's nice that the campaign was featured on “It's Nice That...”